MoazAshraf/ASP.NET-Diet-Logger/README.md

 - Track daily calories, protein, fat, carbs, fiber, vitamins, etc.
 - Set targets for calories, protein, etc.
 - Track hours of sleep

+## Architecture:
+I chose a single-page application (SPA) architecture for the following reasons:
+- The user interface has to be easily scalable for new features
+- The application must expose an API for the possibility of a mobile app

+## Technologies:
+- .NET 5.0
+- ASP.NET Core
+- Blazor
+- SQL Server Compact